Finiteness of CAT(0) group actions: Preliminaries on CAT -spaces

 When the context is clear we will simply write $\overline{\Sigma}_r(x)$ and $\overline{\Gamma}_r(x)$.\\ The subgroup $\Gamma$ is \emph{discrete} if it is discrete as a subset of \textup{Isom}(X) (with respect to the compact-open topology).
 Since $X$ is assumed to be proper and $\Gamma$ acts by isometries, this condition is the same as asking that the orbit $ \Gamma x$ is discrete and $\text{Stab}_\Gamma (x)$ is finite for some (or, equivalently, for all) $x\in X$.
-This is in turn equivalent to asking that the groups $\overline{\Sigma}_r(x)$ are finite for all $x\in X$ and all $r\geq 0$.\\ When dealing with isometry groups $\Gamma$ of CAT$(0)$-spaces with torsion, a difficulty is that there may exist nontrivial elliptic isometries which act as the identity on open sets.
+This is in turn equivalent to asking that the sets $\overline{\Sigma}_r(x)$ are finite for all $x\in X$ and all $r\geq 0$.\\ When dealing with isometry groups $\Gamma$ of CAT$(0)$-spaces with torsion, a difficulty is that there may exist nontrivial elliptic isometries which act as the identity on open sets.
 Following \cite[Chapter 11]{dlHG90}, a subgroup $\Gamma$ of Isom$(X)$ will be called {\em rigid} (or \emph{slim}, with the terminology used in \cite{CS22}) if for all $g \in \Gamma$ the subset $\text{Fix}(g)$ has empty interior.
-Every torsion-free group is trivially rigid, as well as any discrete group acting on a CAT$(0)$-homology manifold, as proved in \cite[Lemma 2.1]{CS22}). \\ A group $\Gamma < \textup{Isom}(X)$ is said to be {\em cocompact} if the quotient metric space $\Gamma \backslash X$ is compact; in this case, we call \emph{codiameter} of $\Gamma$ the diameter of the quotient, and we will say that $\Gamma$ is $D_0$-cocompact if it has codiameter at most $D_0$.
+Every torsion-free group is trivially rigid, as well as any discrete group acting on a CAT$(0)$-homology manifold, as proved in \cite[Lemma 2.1]{CS22}.\\ A {\em \textup{CAT}$(0)$-orbispace} (in the sense of \cite{Fuk86}) is the quotient $M=\Gamma \backslash X$ of a (proper, geodesically complete) \textup{CAT}$(0)$-space $X$ by a discrete isometry group $\Gamma$.
+One might define the notion of orbispace $M$ in terms of an orbifold atlas, that is a collection of uniformizing charts $\pi_i: V_i \rightarrow U_i \subset M$ covering $M$ (where $V_i$ is a locally compact space endowed with the action of a finite group $\Gamma_i$ such that $\pi_i$ induces a homeomorphism $\Gamma_i \backslash V_i \simeq U_i$) and a pseudogroup of local homeomorphisms given by changing charts.
+This is for instance the approach of Haefliger in \cite[Ch.11]{dlHG90}, where {\em rigid orbispaces} are defined; {\em rigid} here means that the actions of the groups $\Gamma_i$ on $V_i$ are all supposed to be rigid.
+Every quotient of a CAT$(0)$-space $X$ by a discrete and rigid group $\Gamma$ has a structure of {\em rigid orbispace}; reciprocally, every rigid orbispace $M$ {\em with nonpositive curvature} (that is, such that the domains $V_i$ of the uniformizing charts are locally CAT$(0)$-spaces) is {\em developable}, which means that $M=\Gamma \backslash X$, for some rigid, discrete isometry group $\Gamma$ acting on a suitable CAT$(0)$-space $X$, see \cite[Ch.11, Th\'eor\`eme 8]{dlHG90}.\\ A group $\Gamma < \textup{Isom}(X)$ is said to be {\em cocompact} if the quotient metric space $\Gamma \backslash X$ is compact; in this case, we call \emph{codiameter} of $\Gamma$ the diameter of the quotient, and we will say that $\Gamma$ is $D_0$-cocompact if it has codiameter at most $D_0$.
 Notice that the codiameter of $\Gamma$ coincides with

 It is well-known, and we will consistently use it in the paper, that if $X$ is geodesic and $\Gamma < \textup{Isom}(X)$ is discrete and $D_0$-cocompact, then for all $D \geq D_0$ {\em the subset $\overline{\Sigma}_{2D}(x)$ is a generating set for $\Gamma$,} that is $\overline{\Gamma}_{2D}(x)=\Gamma$, for every $x\in X$; we call this a {\em $2D$-short generating set of $\Gamma$ at $x$.}\\ Moreover, if $X$ is simply connected, then $\Gamma$ admits a finite presentation as